 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-People find funny-looking nails embarrassing, at least in part because many people assume that they are caused by fungus (fungal nails).
-This makes them sound contagious or as if they are caused by poor hygiene.
-In fact, up to 10% of all adults in Western countries have fungal nails.
+Fungal infection of the nails sometimes makes the condition sound contagious or related to poor hygiene.
+In fact, up to 10% of all adults in Western countries have fungal infection of the nails.
 This percentage increases to 20% of adults who are age 60 or older.

-In reality, abnormal-looking nails are often not caused by fungus at all!
+In reality, abnormal-looking nails may be caused by a number of conditions including, but not limited to, fungal infection.
 There are many other reasons why your nails may look different.

 What other conditions can be mistaken for fungal nails?